 Brief explanation of Kamu’s license

 Kamu is using Business Source License (BSL).
-We chose it as the closest thing to a fully Open Source license that allows us to build a sustainable business and continue to pusue our ambitious technology goals.
+We chose it as the closest thing to a fully Open Source license that allows us to build a sustainable business and continue to pursue our ambitious technology goals.

 Under BSL: